NachtRaveVL/FDMM_DCS/CONTRIBUTING.md

 ### MissionScripting.lua setup

-As per regular FDMM server installation instructions, be sure to edit your "DCSWorld/Scripts/MissionScripting.lua" file to ensure that, nearer to the bottom of the file, the sanitizeModule('io') and sanitizeModule('lfs') lines are commented-out.
+As per regular FDMM server installation instructions, be sure to edit your "<DCSWorldMainFolder>/Scripts/MissionScripting.lua" file to ensure that, nearer to the bottom of the file, the sanitizeModule('io'), sanitizeModule('lfs'), and 'require = nil' lines are commented-out.
 This will make it so your installation of FDMM can access the io and lfs Lua modules, which we use in various parts of FDMM.

 This file will also get modified later on in the debugger setup section.